karlseguin/the-little-redis-book/en/redis.md

 There are two other things to keep in mind.
 First, `scan` can return the same key multiple times.
 It's up to you to deal with this (likely by keeping a set of already seen values).
 Secondly, `scan` only guarantees that values which were present during the entire duration of iteration will be returned.
 If values get added or removed while you're iterating, they may or may not be returned.
 Again, this comes from `scan`'s statelessness; it doesn't take a snapshot of the existing values (like you'd see with many databases which provide strong consistency guarantees), but rather iterates over the same memory space which may or may not get modified.

-In addition to `scan`, `hscan`, `sscan` and `zscan` commands were also added.
-These let you iterate through hashes, sets and sorted sets.
+In addition to `scan`, the `hscan`, `sscan`, and `zscan` commands were also added.
+These let you iterate through hashes, sets, and sorted sets.
 Why are these needed?
 Well, just like `keys` blocks all other callers, so does the hash command `hgetall` and the set command `smembers`.
 If you want to iterate over a very large hash or set, you might consider making use of these commands. `zscan` might seem less useful since paging through a sorted set via `zrangebyscore` or `zrangebyrank` is already possible.
 However, if you want to fully iterate through a large sorted set, `zscan` isn't without value.

 ## In This Chapter

 This chapter focused on non-data structure-specific commands.
 Like everything else, their use is situational.
-It isn't uncommon to build an app or feature that won't make use of expiration, publication/subscription and/or sorting.
+It isn't uncommon to build an app or feature that won't make use of expiration, publication/subscription, and/or sorting.
 But it's good to know that they are there.
 Also, we only touched on some of the commands.
 There are more, and once you've digested the material in this book it's worth going through the [full list](http://redis.io/commands).

 # Chapter 5 - Lua Scripting

 Redis 2.6 includes a built-in Lua interpreter which developers can leverage to write more advanced queries to be executed within Redis.
 It wouldn't be wrong of you to think of this capability much like you might view stored procedures available in most relational databases.

 The most difficult aspect of mastering this feature is learning Lua.
-Thankfully, Lua is similar to most general purpose languages, is well documented, has an active community and is useful to know beyond Redis scripting.
-This chapter won't cover Lua in any detail; but the few examples we look at should hopefully serve as a simple introduction.
+Thankfully, Lua is similar to most general purpose languages, is well documented, has an active community, and is useful to know beyond Redis scripting.
+This chapter won't cover Lua in any detail but the few examples we look at should hopefully serve as a simple introduction.

 ## Why?

 Before looking at how to use Lua scripting, you might be wondering why you'd want to use it.
-Many developers dislike traditional stored procedures, is this any different?
-The short answer is no. Improperly used, Redis' Lua scripting can result in harder to test code, business logic tightly coupled with data access or even duplicated logic.
+Many developers dislike traditional stored procedures - is this any different?
+The short answer is no. Improperly used, Redis' Lua scripting can result in harder to test code, business logic tightly coupled with data access, or even duplicated logic.

 Properly used however, it's a feature that can simplify code and improve performance.
 Both of these benefits are largely achieved by grouping multiple commands, along with some simple logic, into a custom-build cohesive function.
 Code is made simpler because each invocation of a Lua script is run without interruption and thus provides a clean way to create your own atomic commands (essentially eliminating the need to use the cumbersome `watch` command).
 It can improve performance by removing the need to return intermediary results - the final output can be calculated within the script.